adelaideblockchain/bootcamp2018/README.md

 # Bootcamp2018

-## Welcome to our first every workshop/boot camp!
+## Welcome to our very first workshop/boot camp!

 In this session, you will learn the basics of Ethereum and its development language, Solidity!